Brother Cobweb: the concept

 “Brother Cobweb” is a character I created at the age of seven, in a comic book, which I titled “The Brother Cobweb Chronicles.”
 Brother Cobweb was a response/revolt/private protest to what I considered my own personal horror of being forced to attend a Pentecostal church, along with growing up in a dumbed down and oppressive fundamentalist environment.
 I created that comic from volumes of sketchbooks I produced during endless church services (for eighteen years, I literally taught myself how to draw during those charismatic anti-ritual rituals).

-“The reaction from the audience was so overwhelming that I even wrote a script for a movie I might even direct one day.
+“The reaction from the audience was so overwhelming that I wrote a script for a film version.

-“Before that, I felt I had to make into a novel to make its message more accessible to people.
-Little did I know at the time of writing of how relevant it was going to become.
-So much so, in fact, that it could easily be my most important piece of writing to this day”…
+“Before that, however, I felt I had to write it as a novel.
+Little did I know at the time of writing, how relevant it would become to me.
+So much so, in fact, it has become my most personal and vital work.

 All Calvin Elkan has ever wanted to do is escape his mother and her Pentecostal church, the Lighthouse.